sveltinio/sveltin/README.md

 # Install all the dependencies
 sveltin install

-# Create a public page as Svelte component
+# Create a public page and compose it with Svelte
 # (http://localhost:5173/contact)
-sveltin new page contact --language svelte
+sveltin new page contact --svelte

-# Create a public page as MDsveX component
+# Create a public page and compose it with Markdown
 # (http://localhost:5173/about)
-sveltin new page about --language markdown
+sveltin new page about --markdown

 # Create a 'posts' resource
 sveltin new resource posts